Software as a service: Architecture

 The structure of a typical SaaS application can be separated into application and control planes.
 SaaS products differ in how these planes are separated, which might be closely integrated or loosely coupled in an event- or message-driven model.
 The control plane is in charge of directing the system and covers functionality such as tenant onboarding, billing, and metrics, as well as the system used by the SaaS provider to configure, manage, and operate the service.
-Many SaaS products are offered at different levels of service for different prices, called tiering.
+Many SaaS products are offered at different levels of service for different prices, called good–better–best pricing.
 This can also affect the architecture for both planes, although it is commonly placed in the control plane.
 Unlike the application plane, the services in the control plane are not designed for multitenancy.